Operation Blow to the Head: Region insurgency

 In June 2004, insurgency returned in Yemen.
 The Yemeni government allegedly received help from the United States in controlling the insurgent force.
 From June to August 2004, Houthis battled with the Yemeni government under Hussein Badreddin al-Houthi.
 Hussein was killed in the insurgency by September.
 His brother, Abdul-Malik al-Houthi took over command over the insurgents, and leads them today.
 The allies launched Operation Scorched Earth, but the rebels agreed to a short truce on 12 February 2010.

 Operation

 The Yemeni government troops led a military operation against the insurgent town of Saada.
-Abdullah Mehdar led the Al-Qaeda in the Arabian Peninsula insurgents against the government troops.
 Other Islamic rebels also fought against the Yemeni troops, with the fighting destroying much of the old Saada city.
 Many buildings were reduced to rubble.
-Mehdar was killed in a gunfight with security forces on the opening day of the conflict.
-15 Houthis were killed in the next two days in the operation.
+Abdullah Mehdar was killed in a gunfight with security forces on the opening day of the conflict.
+15 Houthi fighters were killed in the next two days in the operation.
 On 19 January 2010, several rebels were killed by government forces in raids on Houthi hideouts in the old corner of the north.
 The operation ended after a truce was declared by both sides on 12 February 2010.